Who Gets the Wedding Ring in a Wisconsin Divorce?

 A wedding ring is considered marital property, so it belongs to both parties.
 If you wish to keep your wedding ring, then you have to be willing to give up something else that is equally valued.

 Can a husband get the wedding ring back after divorce?

 Yes, a husband can get the wedding ring from the property division process.
 Either party could get it because it will be split up like the rest of the marital property.
 Marital property is split based on how much it is worth and how much each party values it.

 Legally, the couple owns the wedding ring jointly because it is considered marital property.

 Who legally owns an engagement ring after divorce?

 If parties marry and then divorce, the engagement ring will likely be considered marital property.
 If it is a short-term marriage, there is a greater chance that the ring could be considered separate property because it was a conditional gift.

 Does the woman legally have to give an engagement ring back?

 Usually, if the marriage does not happen, the woman has to give an engagement ring back because it is a conditional gift.
-It depends on the exact circumstances, but if the ring is given with the condition that the parties get married, then the receiving party would have to return the ring if the engagement is broken off.
+It depends on the exact circumstances, but if the ring is given on the condition that the parties get married, then the receiving party would have to return the ring if the engagement is broken off.